Alberto0235/USB3.2-Hub-4Port/README.md

 ### 📡 Signal Integrity — 90Ω Differential Impedance

 All SuperSpeed and High-Speed differential pairs are routed exclusively on **L1 and L6**, each directly referenced to a solid, unbroken GND plane (L2 and L5).
-Routing follows the 5W rule — a minimum of 0.6mm clearance between any differential pair and other signals or copper pour, preventing nearby copper from acting as a parasitic coplanar ground and shifting the impedance off target.
+Routing follows the 5W rule, a minimum of 0.6mm clearance between any differential pair and other signals or copper pour, preventing nearby copper from acting as a parasitic coplanar ground and shifting the impedance off target.

 | Parameter | SuperSpeed (USB 3.x) | High-Speed (USB 2.0) |
 |---|---|---|